gofiber/awesome-fiber/README.md

 - [ETag](https://github.com/gofiber/fiber/tree/master/middleware/etag) - ETag middleware that lets caches be more efficient and save bandwidth, as a web server does not need to resend a full response if the content has not changed.
 - [Expvar](https://github.com/gofiber/fiber/tree/master/middleware/expvar) - Expvar middleware that serves via its HTTP server runtime exposed variants in the JSON format.
 - [Favicon](https://github.com/gofiber/fiber/tree/master/middleware/favicon) - Ignore favicon from logs or serve from memory if a file path is provided.
-- [FileSystem](https://github.com/gofiber/fiber/tree/master/middleware/filesystem) - FileSystem middleware for Fiber, special thanks and credits to Alireza Salary
+- [FileSystem](https://github.com/gofiber/fiber/tree/master/middleware/filesystem) - FileSystem middleware for Fiber, special thanks and credits to Alireza Salary.
 - [Limiter](https://github.com/gofiber/fiber/tree/master/middleware/limiter) - Rate-limiting middleware.
 Use to limit repeated requests to public APIs and/or endpoints such as password reset.
 - [Logger](https://github.com/gofiber/fiber/tree/master/middleware/logger) - HTTP request/response logger.
 - [Monitor](https://github.com/gofiber/fiber/tree/master/middleware/monitor) - Monitor middleware that reports server metrics, inspired by express-status-monitor
-- [Pprof](https://github.com/gofiber/fiber/tree/master/middleware/pprof) - Pprof middleware that serves via its HTTP server runtime profiling data in the format expected by the pprof visualization tool
+- [Pprof](https://github.com/gofiber/fiber/tree/master/middleware/pprof) - Pprof middleware that serves via its HTTP server runtime profiling data in the format expected by the pprof visualization tool.
-- [Proxy](https://github.com/gofiber/fiber/tree/master/middleware/proxy) - Allows you to proxy requests to a multiple servers
+- [Proxy](https://github.com/gofiber/fiber/tree/master/middleware/proxy) - Allows you to proxy requests to a multiple servers.
 - [Recover](https://github.com/gofiber/fiber/tree/master/middleware/recover) - Recover middleware recovers from panics anywhere in the stack chain and handles the control to the centralized ErrorHandler.
 - [RequestID](https://github.com/gofiber/fiber/tree/master/middleware/requestid) - Adds a requestid to every request.
 - [Session](https://github.com/gofiber/fiber/tree/master/middleware/session) - Session middleware.
 NOTE: This middleware uses our Storage package.